 Staying in a French B & B

 Ame de la Terre is owned by a French local and his German wife.
-Phillipe and Simone have successfully extended their historic 19th century villa with a sleek modern B&B, offering comfortable rooms, amazing breakfasts and outstanding hospitality.
+Phillipe and Simone have successfully extended their historic 19th century villa into a sleek modern B&B. They offered comfortable rooms, amazing breakfasts and outstanding hospitality.

-After a challenging day driving on the wrong side of the road, the last thing Philip needed was to drive us back into Dijon for dinner,,so we took up the kind offer of our hostess to put together a platter for us.
+After a challenging day driving on the wrong side of the road, the last thing Philip needed was to drive us back into Dijon for dinner.
+So we took up our hostesses kind offer to put together a platter for us.
 What a spread it was!
 Local cheeses, pate, terrine, garden salad and fresh French bread all washed down with a local white wine.

 Visiting French Chateaux

-Many of the chateaux we visited had survived countless wars, rebellions and revolutions over the centuries and a number had been in the same family for 1000 years.
-Each was unique in its own way, many were still lived in and opened to the public to assist with the massive upkeep, while others had been restored as museums or interactive displays.
+Many of the chateaux we visited had survived countless wars, rebellions and revolutions over the centuries.
+A number had been in the same family for 1000 years.
+Each was unique in its own way, Many were still lived in and were open to the public to assist with the massive upkeep.
+Others had been restored as museums or interactive displays.

-The only drawback was that many of the smaller chateaux did not have an English guide, so we were limited to the printed English leaflets to read through the tour, unfortunately missing much of what would have been interesting commentary.
+The only drawback was that many of the smaller chateaux did not have an English guide.
+So we were limited to the printed English leaflets to read through the tour.
+Unfortunately we missed a lot of interesting commentary.

 Relaxing in the cool of our B & B courtyard after a hot day’s sightseeing we could hear the village church bells chime the hour.
 Villagers went about their business, celebrating the summer equinox with their local folk music echoing through the still summer’s night